-- VOICE CLASS.
+267 VOICE CLASS.
 Voice Class is open to all students.
 It is highly recommended for Concert Choir and Campus Chorale members.
 Emphasis is placed on proper singing technique.
 Students learn to read music.
 The song literature explores many styles, including spirituals, folk songs, art songs, Broadway songs, and a Christmas selection.
 Emphasis is placed on gaining confidence and self-acceptance of each individual voice.
 A public recital concludes the course in January.
-One semester for grades 9-12. - MUSIC THEORY I. Music Theory 1 opens understanding of music to students who currently play an instrument or sing.
+One semester for grades 9-12.
+0.5 credit

+271 MUSIC THEORY I. Music Theory 1 opens understanding of music to students who currently play an instrument or sing.
 Students examine how to get the most from music and all the ways it can be synthesized (listening, performing, composing) and how changes progressed in music history.
+One semester for grades 9-12.
+0.5 credit

-0.5 credit - PIANO LAB.
+285 PIANO LAB.
 Piano lab is an introductory piano course but students at all levels will be accepted.
 Advanced students may work independently.
 A strong desire to learn to play songs on a piano is required.
 Emphasis will be placed on learning to read music, but students will also be encouraged to play by ear.
+One semester for grades 9-12.
 0.5 credit

-- 275 CONCERT CHOIR.
+275 CONCERT CHOIR.
 Concert Choir is a non-auditioned choir.
-In addition to singing good choral literature and preparing for performances, emphasis is placed on proper habits for singers, sight-reading music skills, and getting a good choral blend.
+In addition to singing good choral literature and preparing for performances, emphasis is placed on proper habits for singers, sight-reading music skills, and 276 getting a good choral blend.
 Students enrolled in the fall concert choir will be expected to participate in the Christmas program.
 Students enrolled in the spring Concert Choir will be expected to participate in the spring concert in May.
 A yearlong commitment is encouraged.
 For grades 9-12.
 0.5 credit/semester

-- 272 GUITAR I. For the beginning guitar student.
+272 GUITAR I. For the beginning guitar student.
 Each student is asked to purchase a text and have his/her own acoustic guitar.
 It is advisable to have some background in music before taking this course; however, previous experience is not required.
+One semester for grades 10-12.

-0.5 credit - 279 CAMPUS CHORALE.
+279 CAMPUS CHORALE.
 Admission is by audition.
-Members are chosen on the basis of musical and vocal ability, personal discipline, and spiritual maturity.
+Members are chosen on the basis of musical and 280 vocal ability, personal discipline, and spiritual maturity.
 Campus Chorale is the main performing choir of LMH and gives programs in local churches, participates in the MSEC Choir Festival, and an adjudicated choir festival.
 Members are required to participate in all scheduled performances unless specifically excused by the director.
 Choir members are expected to pay for their own choir outfits, as well as any other fees.

-\Regular attendance at rehearsals is essential.\
+Regular attendance at rehearsals is essential.
+1.0 credit